xbernpa/vagrant-kubernetes-lab/README.md

 - Flannel v0.7.1
 ### Storage
 - Nfs-provisioner v1.0.8
+### Helm
+- Helm v2.5.0 (tilller)
+Installed by default, only helm client is required to fit your host OS : https://github.com/kubernetes/helm/releases
 ##### Have a look at the README.md in related subdirectories for specific instructions.